 Professional Engagements Service

-Thanks to the Creative Careers Centre, RCM musicians are regularly hired by organisations and members of the public to perform at events or to work as freelance orchestral and session players, as accompanists and repetiteurs, as composers and as chorus members.
+Thanks to the Creative Careers Centre, RCM musicians are hired by organisations and members of the public to perform at events or to work as freelance orchestral and session players, as accompanists and repetiteurs, as composers and as chorus members.
 Fees and contracts for such work are kept in line with industry standards.

 An essential part of many musicians’ careers, teaching is widely valued as a creative and worthwhile way to share your musical passion and expertise with a new generation.